Joint Providership Accreditation Statement:

 This educational activity was planned and produced in accordance with the ACCME Accreditation Criteria, Policies, and Standards for Commercial Support.
 Recommendations involving clinical medicine in a continuing medical education (CME/CE) activity must be based on evidence that is accepted within the profession of medicine as adequate justification for their indications and contraindications in the care of patients.
 All scientific research referred to, reported, or used in CME/CE in support or justification of a patient care recommendation must conform to the generally accepted standards of experimental design, data collection, and analysis.

 This CME/CE activity might describe the off-label, investigational, or experimental use of medications that may exceed their FDA-approved labeling.
 Physicians should consult the current manufacturers’ prescribing information for these products.
-ACHL requires the speaker to disclose that a product is not labeled for the use under discussion.
+The Organizers requires the speakers to disclose that a product is not labeled for the use under discussion.

 REGISTERED NURSES: For the purpose of re-certification, the American Nurses Credentialing Center (ANCC) accepts AMA PRA Category 1 Credits™ issued by organizations accredited by the ACCME.